jayden38/mitum-currency-doc/docs/operations-guide-docs/keypair.rst

 Multi Sig Account
 ------------------------

-* Account는 Mitum currency에서 currency와 balance를 갖고 있는 data structure입니다.
+* Account is a data structure that has currency and balance in Mitum currency.
-* Account는 address라는 고유값을 갖고 있어 이를 통해 식별할 수 있습니다.
+* Account has a unique value called address and can be identified through this.
-* 사용자의 Account에 대한 authentication을 위해서 public key를 등록합니다.
+* Register a public key for user's Account authentication.
-* Mitum currency의 account는 multi signature가 가능하기 때문에 여러 개의 public key를 등록할 수 있습니다.
+* Mitum currency accounts can register multiple public keys because multi signatures are possible.

 .. csv-table::
    :widths: 30, 150